Code-Institute-Submissions/disney_game/README.md

 ## Content
 Ouroborus for the fancy line https://stackoverflow.com/questions/40669689/horizontal-line-but-with-the-shadow-at-the-bottom

-The text for section Y was copied from the Wikipedia article Z Media
+Media
 The photos used in this site were obtained from ...
 Acknowledgements